fmaguire/mag_sim_paper/manuscript.md

 The majority of these MGEs will either fail to be assembled or be incorrectly binned.
 The consequence of this is the disproportionate loss of key public-health MGE-associated VFs and AMR genes.
 As many of these clinically relevant genes have a high propensity for lateral gene transfer between unrelated bacteria [@doi:10.1371/journal.pone.0008094;@doi:10.3389/fmicb.2016.00173] it is critical to highlight that MAG approaches alone are insufficient to thoroughly profile them.
-Within public-health metagenomic research it is vital we utilise MAGs in conjunction with other methods (e.g. targeted AMR [@doi:10.1099/mgen.0.000131], long-read sequencing, plasmid specialised assembly approaches [@doi:10.1101/2020.01.12.903252], and read-based sequence homology search [@doi:10.1038/nmeth.3176]) before drawing biological or epidemiological conclusions.
+Within public-health metagenomic research, as well as other research areas that study MGEs, it is vital we utilise MAGs in conjunction with other methods (e.g. targeted AMR [@doi:10.1099/mgen.0.000131], long-read sequencing, plasmid specialised assembly approaches [@doi:10.1101/2020.01.12.903252], and read-based sequence homology search [@doi:10.1038/nmeth.3176]) before drawing biological or epidemiological conclusions.

-## Data availability
+## Availability

-All datasets used or generated in this study are available at [osf.io/nrejs](osf.io/nrejs/) All analysis and plotting code used is available at [github.com/fmaguire/MAG_gi_plasmid_analysis](github.com/fmaguire/MAG_gi_plasmid_analysis)
+All datasets used or generated in this study are available at [https://osf.io/nrejs](osf.io/nrejs/) All analysis and plotting code used is available at [https://github.com/fmaguire/MAG_gi_plasmid_analysis](github.com/fmaguire/MAG_gi_plasmid_analysis)